 Dagana has about 89.14% of its total area under forest cover consisting of mainly broadleaf species.
-Phibsoo Wildlife Sanctuary also falls under this Dzongkhag.
+Phibsoo Wildlife Sanctuary also

 Kamzhing followed by Chhuzhing) are the dominant agriculture land use type.
 Some of the important crops grown in this Dzongkhag are maize, rice and millet.
 Orange and cardamom are also grown as cash crops.